KennyZhang-17/Autocorrelation_plot/README.md

 julia> kenny(0, 500, 10, 1, 0.1)
 1.0622498624093526 #this is (expected - mean^2) / variance

+help?> kenny # to access help docstring
 ```

-Checkout `demo` for commented usage.
+Checkout `demo` for more commented usage.